 Personally, I can think of at least 50 things I’d like to do with more free time.
 But you’ve got to do what works for you, so keep working, what else could you possibly do?

 5. You need the health insurance.

 This is a big one for the early retiree.
 Unless you have a working spouse with health benefits, have retiree benefits from a previous employer, or expect to have Tricare after serving in the military, you’ll need to figure out how to bridge the gap from your early retirement age to the magical Medicare age of 65.

-The ever-unpopular Affordable Care Act can come into play here.
+The Affordable Care Act (if it survives) can come into play here.
 If your MAGI (modified adjusted gross income) is reasonably low, which it should be in an early retirement, you can qualify for a subsidy.
-For a family of 4 in 2016, MAGI needs to be below $97,200to qualify for the lowest subsidy.
-For a couple, it’s $64,080, and $47,520 for an individual.
+For a family of 4 in 2017, MAGI needs to be below $97,200 to qualify for the lowest subsidy in the lower 48 states.
+For a couple, it’s $64,100, and $47,550 for an individual.

-Lacking a good crystal ball, I’m not going to pretend to know what the health insurance landscape might look like in 5 or 10 years, when I might be looking to retire.
+Lacking a good crystal ball, I’m not going to pretend to know what the health insurance landscape might look like in five or ten years.
 What I can do in the meantime is max out my HSA and plan on carrying a high deductible health plan.
 After all, if you are concerned about a $5,000 or $10,000 deductible making retirement difficult, you don’t really have enough to retire.

 You need to be protected from the $500,000 bill that can come from having a medical catastrophe with no health insurance.
 As long as you’ve got that full time doctor job, you don’t need to worry about any of this, so keep working, for the health insurance!

 What’s your #6?
 Why would you choose not to retire early?